-Through a combination of classroom lectures and site visits, you will gain an understanding of:
+Through a combination of company and academic visits in Brazil you'll gain an understanding of:

 - Transmission and distribution systems at the electric utility level and how it relates to clean energy integration